Japan Automotive Hall of Fame

-The Japan Automotive Hall of Fame (JAHFA) is a non-profit organization established in 2001 to recognize and honor individuals who have made significant contributions to the development of the Japanese automotive industry and automotive culture.
-It also designates historical automobiles that were "epoch-making" in their respective times.
+The Japan Automotive Hall of Fame (JAHFA) is a non-profit organization established in 2001 to recognize individuals who have contributed to the development of Japan’s automotive industry and culture.
+It also designates historically significant automobiles from different periods.

-The Japan Automotive Hall of Fame conducts its activities in Japan and states that it aims to pass on the achievements of motor industry pioneers to future generations.
-Since its first induction ceremony in 2001, numerous people and historic automobiles have been honored for their influence on the automotive landscape.
+JAHFA operates in Japan with the goal of preserving and teaching the achievements of automotive pioneers to future generations.
+Since its first induction ceremony in 2001, it has honored both individuals and vehicles for their impacts on the industry.